amitanand-ms/Cyclic_trace_linux/Watcher_readme.md

 By default check interval for triger in log file is 60 seconds, although with optional flag -ci this could be reduced or increased.
 This is the time frequency for watcher to go to log file and check for trigger.

-Imp: - Its required to purge the log file before starting watcher as it would monitor log file from the beigning.
+Imp: - Its required to purge the log file before starting watcher as it would monitor log file from the beigning of file.

-This works as watcher to trace_cyclic to start and / OR stop based on logs monitoring

 For start operation.